R33-class airship: R.33

-At 09:50 on 16 April 1925 the R.33 was torn from the mast at Pulham during a gale and was carried away with only a partial crew of 20 men on board.
+On the night of 16 April 1925, the R.33 was torn from the mast at Pulham during a gale and was carried away with only a partial crew of 20 men on board.
 Her nose partially collapsed and the first gas cell deflated leaving her low in the bow.
 The crew on board started the engines, gaining some height, and rigged a cover for the bow section, but the R.33 was blown out over the North Sea.
-A Royal Navy vessel was readied and left the nearby port of Lowestoft in case the R.33 came down in the sea.
+The Royal Navy sloop was readied and left the nearby port of Lowestoft in case the R.33 came down in the sea.
 The local lifeboat was launched, but was driven back by the weather conditions.

 Some five hours after the initial break from the mast, R.33 was under control but still being blown towards the Continent.
-As she approached the Dutch coast R.33 was given the option of landing at De Kooy, where a party of 300 men was standing by.
-Late in the evening R.33 was able to hold her position over the Dutch coast, hovering there until 5 o'clock the next morning.
-She was then able to slowly make her way back home, arriving at the Suffolk coast eight hours later and reaching Pulham at 13:50 hrs, where she was put into the shed alongside the R.36.
+As she approached the Dutch coast, The R.33 was given the option of landing at De Kooy, where a party of 300 men was standing by.
+Late in the evening R.33 was able to hold her position over the Dutch coast, hovering there until weather conditions eased early on 17 April, when she began the slow journey back across the North Sea.
+R.33 crossed the Suffolk coast at 13:00 hrs, and the airship landed back at Pulham at 13:20 hrs, and was placed into the shed at 13:50 hrs.

 For their actions the airship's first officer, who had been in command, Lieutenant Ralph Booth was awarded the Air Force Cross, the coxswain, Flight-Sergeant "Sky" Hunt, was awarded the Air Force Medal, four other crew members were awarded the British Empire Medal and the other crew members were presented with inscribed watches.